BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 **Note that all keys and values in the configuration file(s) are case sensitive.
 That means all [keyboard shortcuts](#list-of-keyboard-bindings) must only contain capital letters, numbers and/or underscores**

 ### Sections in configuration file
+- `startup`: You can disable OXRMC features by setting the corresponding key to 0:
+  - `enabled`: you can disable all functionality for a single application or globally by modifying default or application specific config file respectively.
+Note that you cannot enable a single application if oxrmc is disabled globally in the default config file.
+  - `physical_enabled`: initialization of physical tracker (motion controller or vive tracker) on startup can be skipped (e.g. if you're using a virtual tracker).
 - `tracker`: The following tracker `type` keys are available:
   - `controller`: use either the left or the right motion controller as reference tracker.
 Valid options for the key `side` are `left` and `right` (**Note that changing the side or switching between motion controller and vive tracker requires a restart of the vr session**)
   - `vive`: use a vive tracker as reference for motion compensation.
 The key `side` has to match the role assigned to the tracker.
 Valid options for that are: